-The SUK working group on legal reform has set up an All Party Parliamentary Group (APPG) on surrogacy led by Andrew Percy MP.
+The Surrogacy Working Group on Legal Reform has set up an All Party Parliamentary Group (APPG) on surrogacy let by Andrew Percy MP.
 We had an amazing launch just before Christmas where many of you travelled to Westminster to present your views to MPs and the Law Commission.

-The next APPG will be on 25th April.
-We need your help to get as many MPs as possible to attend!
+The next APPG will be on 25th April 2018.
+We need your help to get as many MPs as possible to attend.
 Please can you write to your MP and ask them to attend?
-BUT even better please can you visit them at their surgeries to raise the issue with them face-to-face?
+BUT event better please can you visit them at their surgeries to raise the issue with them face-to-face?

 TIPS FOR MEETING YOUR MP:

 – Write to your MP to ask to get an appointment at one of their consitituency surgeries.
 Most MPs also do drop in events and often give details on their facebook pages.
 You can share the briefing document (attached) with them and take it with you when you go

 – Make it personal – tell them about your experience and why it matters to you

 – Have a list of requests – can your MP: join the APPG; raise the issue of surrogacy and law reform with the minister; raise the issue with their party and drum up support from other MPs; write to the law commission supporting the proposals laid out by the SUK working group?